Premature menopause / premature ovarian failure (POF)

 • Cognitive decline

-The hormone estrogen plays a crucial role in preventing these long-term health risks by maintaining bone density, cardiovascular health, and cognitive function.
+Oestrogen plays a crucial role in preventing these long term health risks by maintaining bone density, cardiovascular health and cognitive function.

-That’s why Hormone Replacement Therapy (HRT) is usually recommended up to at least the natural age of menopause (around 51), unless contraindicated.
-Low estrogen levels can pose significant health risks, making HRT an important consideration for managing these risks.
+That’s why Hormone Replacement Therapy (HRT) is usually recommended up to at least the natural age of menopause (around 51) unless contraindicated.
+Low oestrogen levels can be very risky so HRT is an important consideration for managing these risks.

 • Vaginal oestrogen for local symptoms